cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The WDM wavelets :math:`g_{nm}(t)` are constructed from the Meyer window function :math:`\phi`.
 The indices :math:`n` and :math:`m` label the time and frequency slices respectively.
-In the times-domain the basis wavelets are defined as
+In the time-domain the basis wavelets are defined as

 .. math::